top of page

 4. It naturally boosts positive emotions like gratitude and contentment, improving overall well-being and mitigating stress.

-5. Journaling about your strengths can help you better understand yourself and give you direction so you can align with them in life and your career.
+5. Journaling about your strengths can help you better understand yourself and give you direction, so you can align with them in your life and career.

 So, why not give this a try, add it to your morning routine (you can also download my free morning journal to help if you don’t already have a journal - get it here) and use it alongside the feelings wheel app I spoke about in my last blog post.